-The Group's EBITDA margin-calculated as earnings before interest, tax, depreciation and amortisation, divided by total revenue remains at strong levels, albeit decreasing principally due to the equity market downturns in the second half of the financial year.
+The Group's EBITDA margin calculated as earnings before interest, tax, depreciation and amortisation, divided by total revenue remains at strong levels, albeit decreasing, principally due to the equity market downturns in the second half of the financial year.
 The EBITDA margin now stands at 38.4%.

-Similarly, the Group's NPBT margin has decreased to 31.8%, from 33.9% at 30 June 2019, and 32.5% at 30 June 2018.
+Similarly, the Group's net profit before tax margin has decreased to 31.8%, from 33.9% at 30 June 2019, and 32.5% at 30 June 2018.